NordicSoftworks/itch-upload-script/README.md

 MYBUILD is the folder/file/platform of your project.
 Example: windows, mac, linux or android.apk

-Final name looks something like this: upload-to-itch_nordicsoftworks_cardbattlesimulator_windows
+Final name looks something like this: upload-to-itch_nordicsoftworks_cardbattlesimulator_windows.bat

 # Notes